moggieuk/Happy-Hare/README.md

     Flowrate: 0 %
 ```

-Normally the encoder is automatically enabled when needed and disabled when not printing so to see the extra information you need to temporarily enable if out of a print (hence the extra `ENABLE=1`)
+Normally the encoder is automatically enabled when needed and disabled when not printing.
+To see the extra information you need to temporarily enable if out of a print (hence the extra `ENABLE=1`).

 <ul>
   <li>The encoder, when calibrated, measures the movement of filament through it.
 It should closely follow movement of the gear or extruder steppers but can drift over time.</li>